 JJ: On one of my first union commercials, I agreed to manage two cameras on a 10-day stage job with only myself and a 2nd AC.
 This made for a far more stressful shoot than necessary, but I learn something new on every job.
 JJ was a transpo PA who I pulled in to assist with the camera workload.
 He was always on top of batteries, monitors, and hooking us up with king size candy bars from crafty.
 He made a hectic shoot much easier, and every time I saw him it was a reminder that I had people in my corner.
 He continued on in the camera department under the mentorship of the 2nd AC.

 MC: I hired MC as a local camera PA on a 16mm travel job.
 He could have settled for charging batteries and making coffee, but instead stepped up and learned to load film, becoming our main unit loader for the entire show.
-Features give you the time to get really comfortable with the people in your department, and MC meshed naturally with the group despite some good-natured hazing from me and the 2nd.
 Nowadays he’ll fly down to work in LA when the city’s busy.

 MT: MT and I hung out in the same social circle, and while he had a goal of being a screenwriter he was making a steady living bussing tables.
 He didn’t have a window into the camera department until we chatted about film loading, and something clicked for him.
 I borrowed a mag and showed him the basics, and from there he took his fate into his own hands.
 MT shadowed me on a bunch of preps, read books and magazines on the industry, and worked enough lower budget film jobs to become an experienced loader and 2nd AC.
 He just joined the union and has been making a name for himself in the film community.